astronomer/docs/astro/connect-aws.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Use the information provided here to learn how you can securely connect your Astro data plane to your existing AWS instance.
-A connection to AWS allows Astro to access data stored on your AWS instance and is a necessary step to running pipelines in a production environment.
+You have a number of options for connecting Deployments on an AWS cluster to external data sources.
+Use the following topics to learn about each available connection option and how to configure them.

 ## Connection options

-The connection option that you choose is determined by the requirements of your organization and your existing infrastructure.
+The connection option that you choose is determined by the requirements of your company and your existing infrastructure.
 You can choose a straightforward implementation, or a more complex implementation that provides enhanced data security.
-Astronomer recommends that you review all of the available connection options before selecting one for your organization.

 <Tabs
     defaultValue="Public endpoints"